 An ideal meal plan following the high-fat, low-carb method would include approximately 50% percent of your calories from healthy fats, 25% from carbs, and 25% from protein.
 Don’t confuse healthy fats with trans fats and “fatty foods” however.
-You want to get your fats from foods, such as fatty cuts of grass fed meat (beef, lamb, pork, bacon), pastured poultry (chicken, turkey, duck), wild oily fish (salmon, mackerel, sardines), whole pastured eggs, pastured fatty cheeses, and healthy oils like nuts, avocado, pastured organic butter, olive oil, and coconut oil.
+You want to get your fats from foods like fatty cuts of grass fed meat (beef, lamb, pork, bacon), pastured poultry (chicken, turkey, duck), wild oily fish (salmon, mackerel, sardines), whole pastured eggs, pastured fatty cheeses, and healthy oils like nuts, avocado, pastured organic butter, olive oil, and coconut oil.

 Don’t forget to fill up on cruciferous vegetables (broccoli, cauliflower, cabbage, Brussel sprouts), leafy greens (spinach, arugula, chard), asparagus, zucchini, cucumber, etc.; and, beware of overdoing it on vegetables high in carbohydrates, such as potatoes, sweet potatoes, corn, beets, and peas.
 In addition, Miller and Mente found that high fruit and vegetable intake is associated with lower risk of non-cardiovascular and total mortality.
 It is suggested that three to four servings of raw fruits and vegetables per day is an appropriate intake.

 Remember to avoid low-fat, processed, sugary, refined products, as well as starchy carbohydrates like wheat, oatmeal and rice.
 Avoid fast foods, soda and alcohol.
 Focus instead on eating the freshest, closest-to-nature whole foods you can access.
 A good rule of thumb to follow is if it has a long expiry date, you’ll want to avoid it.